-Credit risk is the risk that counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
-The Group is exposed to credit risk on its cash and cash equivalent, receivables, loan to related party and managed portfolio.
+Credit risk is the risk that a counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
+The Group is exposed to credit risk on its cash and cash equivalent, receivables, loan to related party and local bonds.